nitinskunigal/Inventory-Operations-Enhancement-Data-Driven-Current-State-Analysis/README.md

 The datasets used in this project were synthetically generated to reflect realistic operational extracts from inventory, order, and supplier systems.
 As with most operational data, they exhibited moderate-to-high inconsistencies, structural risks, and edge cases that required deliberate cleaning and validation before analysis.
 The data was modeled to resemble CSV-based exports commonly produced by systems such as IMS and OMS in mid-sized organizations.

 To ensure analytical reliability, a structured data cleaning and validation framework was applied prior to insight generation.
-Detailed documentation of this approach can be found in the repository.
-Here's the [LINK](https://github.com/nitinskunigal/Inventory-Operations-Enhancement-Data-Driven-Current-State-Analysis/blob/main/DA%20Deliverables/Data%20Cleaning%20Framework.pdf)
+Detailed documentation of this approach can be found in the [repository](https://github.com/nitinskunigal/Inventory-Operations-Enhancement-Data-Driven-Current-State-Analysis/blob/main/DA%20Deliverables/Data%20Cleaning%20%26%20Validation%20Framework.pdf).

 **Important clarifications:**
 - Lead time and OTD are **contextual metrics**, not controlled variables